MATLAB-Community-Toolboxes-at-INCF/example-live-scripts/README.md

 ## Credits
 * For individual examples, see the copyright information in their LICENSE files for attribution.
-* The NWB data standard, MatNWB software, and DANDI data archive are projects supported by The BRAIN Initiative® NIH funding.
+* The NWB data standard and software (incl.
+MatNWB) are supported by the NIH BRAIN Initiative® and the Kavli Foundation.
+See [here](https://www.nwb.org/projects/) for details on funded NWB project and [here](https://www.nwb.org/publications/) relevant publications.
-* The NWB data standard and MatNWB software were initiated by The Kavli Foundation.
+* The DANDI data archive project is supported by the NIH BRAIN Initiative®
 * MATLAB is a registered trademark of MathWorks®.